Gulliver's nightclub fire: Investigation

 The county medical examiner reported that many of the bodies were so charred that dental work was the only way of identifying the victims.

 Autopsies revealed that all the victims died from asphyxiation.
 This quashed rumors that victims had been trampled to death.
 Also, some electric clocks were found in the rubble stopped at 1:50 showing that power had been on during the fire and that a total blackout had not occurred.

 The source of the fire initially appeared to be the nursery of the bowling alley, which was located in the basement under the clothing store.
 The exact location of the start of the fire proved to be very important, since it determined whether New York or Connecticut authorities had responsibility for the final investigation.

 Peter J. Leonard of Greenwich, an unemployed laborer and high school dropout who was 22 years old, was arrested by Connecticut authorities on July 12, 1974 on charges of setting the fire.
-Authorities stated that he was a frequent patron of the bowling alley and had been there early in the evening and then left when the alleys closed, returning later through a roof-top skylight with the intention of burglarizing the business.
+Authorities stated that he was a frequent patron of the bowling alley and had been there early in the evening and then left when the alleys closed, returning later through a rooftop skylight with the intention of burglarizing the business.
 On July 16, it was announced that final building surveys revealed that the part of the nursery where the fire was set as well as the skylight where Leonard entered the alleys were both in New York State.

 The bowling alley where the fire started had gone without government fire inspections for five years before the fire.
 The cause of this lapse appeared to be an agreement written in 1961 from the Connecticut State Fire Marshal to both municipalities involved that was forgotten about after the retirement of a Port Chester fire inspector in 1969.
 The agreement stated that Port Chester would take responsibility for inspecting the bowling alley because most of it was in New York State.
 Officials in Port Chester questioned the legality of the agreement after the fire, saying the parties who drew it up had no legal authority to do so.